Get the facts

 Fact: Rakiura supports a rich array of native species—but the ecosystem has been significantly affected by the introduction of mammal predators.

-Stewart Island/Rakiura supports a remarkable range of native species and habitats — but these ecosystems have been deeply altered since human arrival.
-Like the rest of Aotearoa, the island evolved without land mammals for over 80 million years, apart from three bat species (one now extinct), resulting in wildlife uniquely vulnerable to introduced predators
+Stewart Island/Rakiura supports a remarkable range of native species and habitats—but these ecosystems have been deeply altered since human arrival.
+Like the rest of Aotearoa, the island evolved without land mammals for over 80 million years, apart from three bat species (one now extinct), resulting in wildlife uniquely vulnerable to introduced predators.

 While Rakiura retains more native biodiversity than many parts of New Zealand, this appearance can be misleading.
-Since the arrival of humans and invasive mammals — such as rats, possums, and feral cats — the island has suffered the same steep declines seen elsewhere.
-Birds like the mohua/yellowhead, bush wren, tīeke/saddleback, snipe, kōkākō and kākāpō once thrived here but have now vanished.
-Fossil evidence shows that millions of Whenua Hou diving petrels once bred at Mason Bay, only to be wiped out by rats in a single generation.
+Since the arrival of humans and introduced mammals—such as rats, possums, and feral cats—the island has suffered the same steep biodiversity declines seen elsewhere.
+Birds like the mohua/yellowhead, bush wren, tīeke/saddleback, snipe, kōkako and kākāpō once thrived here but all are now gone.
+Fossil evidence shows that millions of kuaka/Whenua Hou diving petrels once bred at Mason Bay, only to be wiped out, likely by rats.
 These losses also extend to native lizards, invertebrates, and entire forest systems.

-The idea of Rakiura as “untouched” reflects a shifting baseline — we celebrate what remains, forgetting what has already been lost.
+The idea of Rakiura as “untouched” reflects a shifting baseline—we celebrate what remains, forgetting what has already been lost.

 Fact: 1080 helps native wildlife recover.